Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Fragmentation of fully heavy tetraquarks

 As the factorization scale increases, all FFs experience a distortion of their $z$-shape.
 For $Q$-initiated channels, the peak is preserved but slightly reduced in magnitude, while the tail at low $z$ becomes more populated.
 This behavior reflects the typical softening induced by DGLAP evolution.
 In the gluon channel, the growth of the low-$z$ tail with $\mu_F$ is evident, especially in the axial-vector cases.
 Nevertheless, the shape distortion remains moderate even at the highest scale $\mu_F = 150$~GeV, confirming that the leading features of the fragmentation pattern are set at the input and preserved under evolution.

-Finally, we remark that our extended analysis includes uncertainty bands for all quantum states, accounting for LDME variation also in the scalar and tensor channels.
-This completes the partial picture offered in Ref.~\cite{Celiberto:2025dfe}, where only the $1^{+-}$ case featured error estimates.
+Finally, we remark that our extended analysis includes uncertainty bands for all quantum states, accounting for the combined effect of F-MHOUs and LDME uncertainties (added in quadrature) in the main panels, and displaying them separately in the corresponding ancillary panels below.
+This completes and extends the partial picture offered in Ref.~\cite{Celiberto:2025dfe}, where error estimates were related to LDME variations only and limited to the $1^{+-}$ case.
 Uncertainty bands for all the considered channels are moderate, reflecting the conservative strategy described in Sec.~\ref{ssec:FFs_initial_scale}.

 \textbf{Energy dependence.} For completeness, Fig.~\ref{fig:FFs-muF_TQQ} displays the energy dependence of the gluon, charm, and bottom {\tt TQ4Q1.1} FFs, multiplied by $z$, as a function of the factorization scale $\mu_F$.
 The layout of the figure is organized by spin configuration, with scalar states shown in the upper panels, axial-vector in the middle, and tensor in the lower panels; the left columns correspond to fully charmed tetraquarks, while the right columns refer to fully bottomed ones.
 The FFs are evaluated at a representative value of the momentum fraction, $z = \langle z \rangle \simeq 0.5$, which is typical in high-energy hadroproduction processes~\cite{Celiberto:2020wpk,Celiberto:2021dzy,Celiberto:2021fdp,Celiberto:2022dyf,Celiberto:2022keu,Celiberto:2024omj}.
+For simplicity, only the central value of the FFs is shown, without propagating uncertainties.

 We first examine the scalar channel ($0^{++}$, upper row), where both the gluon and the constituent heavy quarks are active at the input scale $Q_0$.
 For the fully charmed case (left panel), the gluon FF dominates the spectrum across the full $\mu_F$ range, remaining nearly constant with a value of order $10^{-6}$.
 This reflects the significant short-distance enhancement of the $[g \to \TQcZpp]$ SDC, and is consistent with the observed radiative stability under evolution.
 The charm FF lies about one order of magnitude below, with a slightly increasing trend in $\mu_F$, as expected from timelike DGLAP evolution with positive splitting contributions from gluon radiation.
 The evolution-generated bottom channel, although present, is further suppressed.
 The pattern is qualitatively preserved in the fully bottomed case (right panel), although all curves are rescaled downward by approximately two orders of magnitude due to the heavier quark mass, which reduces both phase space and coupling strength at the input.
 Here, the gluon FF retains its dominance, with the bottom FF as the subdominant contribution, and the evolution-generated charm FF being further suppressed, consistent with a mass-threshold origin.